-The Graduate School has established policies governing student conduct, academic dishonesty, and sexual and racial harassment.
+The University of Wisconsin-Madison has established policies governing student conduct, academic dishonesty, and sexual and racial harassment.
 The Graduate School also has procedures for students wishing to appeal a grievance decision made at the college level.
 These policies are described in the Academic Guidelines.